 It is said China’s build-up is now the largest and most ambitious of any country since the Second World War at around 500 nuclear weapons.
 This is a small number compared with those of Russia and the US.
 However, the UN estimates that just 400 of today’s 22,000 nuclear weapons could wipe out all humanity and other biota.

 Be an independent voice in foreign affairs.
 Australia’s foreign policy directly affects our trade, security, peace, and international standing.
 Diplomacy should be the front line of advancing Australia’s national interest through persuasion and good relationships, especially in our Asia-Pacific region.
-However, underfunded diplomacy, record low levels of foreign aid.
+However, underfunded diplomacy, record-low levels of foreign aid, and a swiftly changing world order means that greater investment in our relationships with other nations is needed.

 Acquire defence equipment that is smaller, smarter, far less costly and more effective, such as: